-The objective of Module C is to establish a regionalization component to the MiKlip decadal prediction system.
+The objective of Module C is to establish a regionalisation component to the MiKlip decadal prediction system.
 Downscaling ensembles are created and assessed with respect to the predictive skill and added value in specific target regions.
-During MiKlip the target regions Europe, Africa and Central America/North Atlantic where addressed using up to three regional climate models (COSMO-CLM, REMO and WRF) und several approaches regarding the downscaling techniques, process descriptions and initialization methods.
+During MiKlip the target regions Europe, Africa and Central America/North Atlantic were addressed using up to three regional climate models (COSMO-CLM, REMO and WRF) und several approaches regarding the downscaling techniques, process descriptions and initialization methods.
 For MiKlip II Module C focusses on the target region Europe and a single RCM, namely COSMO-CLM, for the regional prediction system.
 The goal is to improve and consolidate this system and provide robust estimates of its predictive skill.

-The focus is here on two main components of the regional climate system, which showed promising potential to improve process descriptions and predictability during the first phase of MiKlip:
+The focus here is on two main components of the regional climate system, which showed promising potential to improve process descriptions and predictability during the first phase of MiKlip:

 Haas, R. | J.G.
 Pinto, and K. Born

 Panitz, H.-J. | G. Fosser, R. Sasse, K. Sedlmeier, S. Mieruch, M. Breil, H. Feldmann, and G. Schädler

 Hueging, H. | R. Haas, K. Born, D. Jacob, J. G. Pinto